 By Tim Turk, NHL-level skills & shooting coach

 One aspect of becoming more serious about hockey is to engage in additional training.
-Any player with aspirations of bettering their skills will work harder at practices and listen more intently to their coach.
+Any player with aspirations of improving their skills will work harder at practice and listen more intently to their coach.
 Some will also recognize that eating healthy is a huge part of success in sport, and they will improve their diet.
 However, one of the most crucial aspects of developing the lifestyle of a professional hockey player is to train at home; to work on your skills off the ice.

 If you are a hockey player moving up the ranks and looking to take your hockey career seriously, off-ice hockey training is critical.
 Here’s what you can do at home to train like a pro.

 Improve Your Hockey Skills Faster

 The most obvious reason that off-ice hockey training is important is that you will improve your hockey skills that much faster.
 Let’s say you have one game and one or two practices a week (which is typical of a minor hockey team).
 In that case, you’re working on your hockey skills two to three times per week.
 But imagine if on four of the other days you did off-ice training at home.
 Then, you’d have six days every week where you worked on hockey.
 You’ll notice much faster improvement, which will start paying off on the ice.